-Course description: Anthropology is the academic discipline that studies humanity across space and time.
+Course Description: Anthropology is the academic discipline that studies humanity across space and time.
 Cultural anthropologists study the distinctive ways people create, negotiate and make sense of their own social worlds vis-à-vis the worlds of others.
 Through research in places both far away and near to home, anthropologists examine relations and events that influence and determine social belonging and exclusion, whether based in gender, kinship, religion, language, political economy or historical constructions of race, ethnicity and citizenship.
 The scope of cultural anthropology is thus broad.
 Studying culture is crucial to understanding our increasingly connected planet, human relationships, and actions.
 An anthropological perspective is also essential to efforts which aim to resolve the major crises confronting humanity today.

-This class provides an introduction to the discipline through a consideration of topics and themes that are not only of vital relevance today but hold an enduring place in the intellectual tradition of anthropology.
+This class provides an introduction to the discipline through consideration of topics and themes that are not only of vital relevance today but hold an enduring place in the intellectual tradition of anthropology.
 The purpose of this class is to increase your familiarity and comfort with concepts of cultural analysis, and to show how these notions can increase awareness and understanding of the life experiences of others and yourself.
 In so doing, the course aims to enhance sensitivity to social differences, while also underscoring the moral and ethical dimensions of ethnographic research.
+This course fulfills General Education (GenEd) requirements in Diversity (D) as outlined here (area objectives available here), as well as Social and Behavioral Sciences (S) as outlined here (area objectives available here).
+The class does not satisfy the UF writing requirement.
+Note: A minimum grade of C is required for general education.
+Courses intended to satisfy the general education requirement cannot be taken S-U. For current UF grading policies, please consult the following link: https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/.